-Services under the direction and control of the Chief Constable are debited with the following amounts to record the cost of holding non-current assets during the year:
+Services are debited with the following amounts to record the cost of holding non-current assets during the year:

-- depreciation attributable to the assets used by the relevant service. - revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off. - amortisation of intangible non-current assets attributable to the service.
+- depreciation attributable to the assets used by the relevant service. - revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off - amortisation of intangible non-current assets attributable to the service.